 We may ultimately discover that our MInT Platform and any product candidates resulting therefrom do not possess certain properties required for therapeutic effectiveness, including the ability to lock specific integrin conformations.
 Our product candidates may also be unable to remain stable in the human body for the period of time required for the drug to reach the target tissue or they may trigger immune responses that inhibit the ability of the product candidate to reach the target tissue or that cause adverse side effects in humans.
 In addition, product candidates based on our MInT Platform may demonstrate different chemical and pharmacological properties in patients than they do in laboratory studies.
 Our MInT Platform and any product candidates resulting therefrom may not demonstrate the same chemical and pharmacological properties in humans and may interact with human biological systems in unforeseen, ineffective or harmful ways.
-For example, AbbVie has informed the Company that it does not intend to advance any of its selective oral ανβ6-specific integrin inhibitors due to a suspected on-target / ανβ6-mediated safety signal that has been observed in pre-clinical testing.
+For example, AbbVie informed us that it did not intend to advance any of its selective oral $\alpha v \beta 6$ -specific integrin inhibitors due to a suspected on-target / $\alpha v \beta 6$ -mediated safety signal that was observed in pre-clinical testing, and subsequently exercised its right to terminate the AbbVie Agreement for convenience, which termination became effective in December 2022.

 The regulatory approval process for novel product candidates such as ours can be more expensive and take longer than for other, better known or extensively studied product candidates.
-To our knowledge, no regulatory authority has granted approval for an oral small-molecule integrin inhibitor.
+To our knowledge, no regulatory authority in the United States or Europe has granted approval for an oral small-molecule integrin inhibitor.
 We believe the FDA has limited experience with integrin-based therapeutics, which may increase the complexity, uncertainty and length of the regulatory approval process for our product candidates.
 We and our existing or future collaborators may never receive approval to market and commercialize any product candidate.
-Even if we or an existing or future collaborator obtains regulatory approval, the approval may be for targets, disease indications or patient populations that are not as broad as we intended or desired or may require labeling that includes significant use or distribution restrictions or safety warnings.
+Even if we or an existing or future collaborator obtains regulatory approval, the approval may be for targets, disease indications or patient populations that are not as broad as we or they intended or desired or may require labeling that includes significant use or distribution restrictions or safety warnings.
 We or an existing or future collaborator may be required to perform additional or unanticipated clinical trials to obtain approval or be subject to post-marketing testing requirements to maintain regulatory approval.
 If the products resulting from our MInT Platform and research programs prove to be ineffective, unsafe or commercially unviable, our MInT Platform and pipeline would have little, if any, value, which would have a material and adverse effect on our business, financial condition, results of operations and prospects.